 - Open the claim that needs to be corrected and resubmitted.

 - You can now edit the claim and make the necessary corrections.

-- Finally, you’ll input the Payer Claim Number in the Original Ref.
+Finally, you’ll input the Payer Claim Number in the Original Ref.
 No. field.
 The Payer Claim Number is assigned directly by the Insurance Payer.
 This number will auto-populate to this field if a Payer Claim Number has been received by SimplePractice.
+However, we always recommend checking the Payer Claim Number on the corresponding ERA to ensure that it matches.
 If a Payer Claim Number has not been received, please input the original claim number that can be found on the EOB you received from the payer.

-Note: The Payer Claim Number can be found by clicking Payment Overview.
-For additional information please refer to this article: Payer Claim # vs. Clearinghouse Reference #.
+For additional information, please refer to this guide: Payer Claim # vs. Clearinghouse Reference #.